eegsynth/eegsynth/doc/installation-macos.md

-# Installation instructions for Mac macOS
+# Installation instructions for macOS

 NOTE: the general installation instructions using Anaconda should cover most of the installation, the notes below might be outdated and are probably not needed any more.